aws-samples/amazon-forecast-samples/ml_ops/UploadData.md

 ﻿## Providing Data for your newly deployed project

 You may repeat this process as a quick start for each use case you intend to deploy.
-Since each deployment is mutually exclusive of the other, you can operate each stack independently.
+Since each deployment is mutually exclusive from the other, you can operate each stack independently.

 In the prior step at the [Solution Guidance](SolutionGuidance.md) stack creation, a **S3Bucket**  and **StackName** parameter were provided.

-This step provides guidance on how to deposit files on S3 in a structure the deployment is expecting.
+This step guides how to deposit files on S3 in a structure the deployment is expecting.

 1. In this code repository, you will need to download the three CSV files from the [sample_data](./sample_data) folder to your laptop.
 2. In the folder you downloaded the files to, create 3 folders titled item, rts, tts.